 “What do you mean my soul has needs?
 I’m not religious.
 You mean, I have deep needs and when they’re not met I can start to feel depressed and anxious?
 How do I know the difference?”

-We hear a lot of different narratives about what a person with depression and anxiety should look like and how they should function.
+Especially, when you hear many different narratives about what a person with depression and anxiety “should” look like and how they “should” function.
 If you’re sad enough, then you’re accused of not doing all that you can to “get out of it” and be happy.
-If you don’t appear sad enough, then you’re often at risk of struggling in silence.
-You might not know how to ask for help or experience guilt at the thought of taking help away from someone else who “needs it more”.
-Then, there’s anxiety.
-Underneath it, you find fear and worry.
-It can feel really discouraging and overwhelming to have trouble managing things.
-Or, anxiety can cause you to feel powerless against negative thoughts, and uncomfortable somatic responses.
+If you don’t appear sad enough, then you’re often at risk of suffering in silence.
+You might not know how to ask for help or you experience guilt at the thought of taking help away from someone else who “needs it more”.
+I get it.